MicrosoftDocs/powerquery-docs/powerquery-docs/working-with-duplicates.md

 ![Initial sample table for keep duplicates from a single column](images/me-working-with-duplicates-keep-column-row-duplicates-identify.png)

 In this example, you have multiple duplicates and you want to keep only those duplicates from your table.
-To keep duplicates from the **id** column, select the **id** column and then apply the **Keep duplicates** transformation.
+To keep duplicates from the **id** column, select the **id** column, and then apply the **Keep duplicates** transformation.

 The result of that operation will give you the table that you're looking for.